skillrepos/copilot-ext/labs.md

 **Purpose: In this lab, we'll see how to use Copilot Edits functionality to refactor targeted sets of code, both for efficiency and improvements.**

-1. Open a new chat and change Copilot's mode back to "Edit".
+1. Open a new chat and change Copilot's mode to "Edit".

 ![Change to Edit](./images/sdlc75.png?raw=true "Change to Edit")